netrisai/docs/tutorials/upgrading-netris.rst

 Rollback Procedure
 ==================

-A rollback procedure can be carried out in case of any adverse impact on the production traffic after the Netris upgrade.
+A rollback procedure can be executed in the event the upgrade introduced any adverse impact on the production traffic.

 1. Stop all Netris agents on the devices managed by the controller (switch & SoftGate).

-For the switch agent:
+For the switch agent, first SSH to the switch and run the following command:

 .. code-block:: shell-session

   sudo systemctl stop netris-sw

-For the SoftGate agent:
+For the SoftGate agent, first SSH to the SoftGate and run the following command:

 .. code-block:: shell-session